Quincy Township, Pennsylvania

-Quincy Township is a township in Franklin County, Pennsylvania.
-The population was 5,318 at the 2020 census, a decline from the figure of 5,541 tabulated in 2010.
+Quincy Township is a township that is located in Franklin County, Pennsylvania.
+The population was 5,318 at the time of the 2020 census, a decline from the figure of 5,541 that was tabulated during the 2010 census.

+History

-The township has the name of John Quincy Adams, sixth President of the United States.
+The township was named after John Quincy Adams, sixth President of the United States.

 Geography

-The township is in southeastern Franklin County, bordered to the east by Adams County.
-The borough of Mont Alto is surrounded by the northern part of the township but is a separate municipality.
+The township is located in southeastern Franklin County and is bordered to the east by Adams County.
 The western half of the township is part of the Great Appalachian Valley, an agricultural area with elevations in the township ranging from 650 to 1100 ft, while the eastern half is on the slopes and crests of South Mountain, the highest point of which is the summit of Snowy Mountain, with an elevation exceeding 2080 ft.
 The Appalachian Trail traverses the eastern side of the township.

+The borough of Mont Alto is surrounded by the northern part of the township but is a separate municipality.

 Pennsylvania Route 997 crosses the center of the township, leading north through Mont Alto to Scotland, and south to Waynesboro.
 Pennsylvania Route 316 passes through the western part of the township, leading north to Chambersburg, the county seat, and south to Waynesboro.
 Pennsylvania Route 233 runs east from Mont Alto through the northern part of the township, passing Mont Alto State Park and leading north into Guilford Township and then to Caledonia State Park.

-The unincorporated community of Old Forge is in the southeastern part of the township, where the East Branch of Antietam Creek emerges from South Mountain.
+The unincorporated community of Old Forge is located in the southeastern part of the township, where the East Branch of Antietam Creek emerges from South Mountain.
 Other unincorporated communities include Quincy, which lies along PA 997 between Mont Alto and Waynesboro, and South Mountain, in the northeast corner of the township and home of the South Mountain Restoration Center.

 According to the United States Census Bureau, the township has a total area of 117.1 sqkm, of which 0.02 sqkm, or 0.02%, is water.